Fourier synchrosqueezed transform

 This argument is ignored if you call

 Fourier synchrosqueezed transform, returned as a matrix.
-Time
+The number of columns of

 increases across the columns of